About

 Mirror Lake in winter

-Mirror Lake is action-packed on a winter day — dog sleds cruise the snow-covered ice, pond hockey games fill the air with cheers, cross-country skiers and snowshoers explore the lake, and recreational skaters take advantage of the free plowed track that circumnavigates the entire lake.
+Mirror Lake is action-packed on a winter day — dog sleds cruise the snow-covered ice, pond hockey games fill the air with cheers, cross-country skiers and snowshoers explore the lake, and recreational skaters take advantage of wild ice.

 Toboggan chute

 This 30-foot high converted ski jump trestle sends toboggans down an ice-covered chute onto Mirror Lake, where they can coast across the ice for more than 1,000 feet.
 Hours vary depending on weather conditions.
-Contact the Lake Placid Visitors Center for more information at (518) 523-2445.
+The latest operational information can be found on the Toboggan's dedicated Facebook page.
+Heads up, this attraction is card only.

 Dog sleds